Kuber2209/PUrge--Task-Manager-1/README.md

     # Replace 'your-project-folder-name' with the actual folder name
     cd C:\Users\YourName\Desktop\your-project-folder-name
     ```
-*   Once inside the folder, run this command to install all the necessary packages:
+*   Once inside the folder, run this command to install all the necessary packages for both the web app and the backend functions:
     ```bash
-    npm install
+    npm install && (cd functions && npm install)
     ```

 **4. Start the Local Development Server:**